 About four hours later, I woke and one call button press and no more than two seconds later, William came and offered to get me a new bottled water and make me something to eat.
 I was not too hungry yet and so opted to have the breakfast first - an omlette with all the fixings shown on the menu you see above, and a dash of caviar (which is not expressly noted on the menu but why not) to be served with a glass on mimosa.

 One more sidenote - in my experience, I've found for lunch or dinner, the steak is generally a poor bet on Cathay, and would go for the Chinese option without even needing to see what it was.
 But for breakfast, the Western option for me is nicer than the Chinese dim sum selection.
 (Their dim sum tends to have very thick skins on the dumplings and all pieces taste pretty average.)

-And with breakfast, CX's mimosas are a must for me - sure, it may be a waste of Krug but Cathay mixes it would a very pulpy orange juice that makes the drink bubbly and textured at the same time.
+'s mimosas are a must for me - sure, it may be a waste of Krug but Cathay mixes it would a very pulpy orange juice that makes the drink bubbly and textured at the same time.
 Love it !
 I sometimes ask for this too as my PDB.

 Luckily the kids were still asleep and not having the meal with me !

 The turbulence hit out of the blue and was pretty insane.
 The cabin crew was asked to take their seat as well.
 A few minutes later when they resumed service, William came by immediately to check on me.
 He must have apologized five times while clearing my entire table.
 He offered to remake breakfast and suggested the Chinese option that was quicker to prepare.